dynexcoin/Dynex/README.md

 ![Dynex-Chip](https://github.com/dynexcoin/Dynex/raw/main/dynexchip.jpg)

-To stop tje Dynex chip on your machine:
+To stop the Dynex chip on your machine:

 ```
 stop_dynexchip